-Cranky Jims Wetland Open Space Covenant 49 ha Covenant ~5.3 km Cranky Jims Wetland Open Space Covenant is an area of open tussock and grassland, supporting sparse rock tors.
-No lizard surveys or monitoring have been carried out at the site.
-Mammalian predator control is not currently operational. ? x ~ ✓ ?
+Cranky Jims Wetland Open 49 ha Covenant ~5.3 km Cranky Jims Wetland Open Space Covenant is an area of open tussock and grassland, supporting sparse rock tors.
+Space Covenant No lizard surveys or monitoring have been carried out at the site. ~ ? x ✓ √ ✓ ?
+Mammalian predator control is not currently operational.
 Island Block Covenant 291 ha Covenant ~4.8 km A deeply incised gully system along the margins of Deepdell Creek.
 The area supports an abundance of mixed native and exotic shrubland, extensive areas of tussock and grassland, and an abundance of rocky outcrops and tors.
-No lizard surveys or monitoring have been carried out at the site, presumably because of the treacherous and largely inaccessible terrain.
-Mammalian predator control is not currently operational. x ~ ~ ?
-Murphys Ecological Enhancement Area (Murphys EEA) ~91 ha Proposed covenant ~5 km A series of steep gullies along the margins of Murphys Creek.
-The area supports an abundance of mixed native and exotic shrubland, extensive areas of tussock and grassland, and an abundance of rocky outcrops and tors.
+No lizard surveys have been carried out at the site, presumably because of the treacherous and largely inaccessible terrain.
+However, a small area of this covenant is subject to a lizard research project associated with the Continuity Consents Project IM8 lizard salvage.
+The research involves testing leaky fence pens as a tool for protecting relocated lizards (Bioresearches 2024b, c.). ~ ~ x ~ ~ ✓ ?
+Mammalian predator control is not currently operational.
+Murphys Ecological Enhancement Area (Murphys EEA) ~45 ha Proposed covenant ~5 km A series of steep gullies along the margins of Murphys Creek.
+The area supports an abundance of mixed native and exotic shrubland, extensive areas of tussock and grassland, and an abundance of rocky outcrops and tors. ~ ✓ ~ ~ ~ ✓ ?
 Part of the site was surveyed for lizards in 2014, during investigations into the presence of Otago green skink (Ecogecko, 2015).
 Four lizard species were recorded (McCann's skink, tussock skink, Otago skink, and kōrero gecko).
-A preliminary site investigation and cursory lizard survey was undertaken in February 2023, which recorded McCann's skink, tussock skink, and kōrero gecko and noted an abundance of suitable habitat for native lizards (including Otago, grand, and Otago green skink). <.
-Contraction of the second sec ✓ ~ ~ < ?
+A preliminary site investigation and cursory lizard survey was undertaken in February 2023, which recorded McCann's skink, tussock skink, and kōrero gecko and noted an abundance of suitable habitat for native lizards (including Otago, grand, and Otago green skink).
 The site is currently grazed and not subject to mammalian pest control; however, an extensive and intensive pest control programme is proposed as part of the Impact Management Plan for the MP4 Project.
 Habitat restoration and enhancement also forms part of the proposed package.

 Figure 5.4.
 Photographs of the vegetation and habitat features present in Murphys EEA.
-Photographs provided by Ahikā Consulting.
+Photographs provided by Whirika Consulting.